Details of practice

 Described by Chambers UK as “a rising star”, and by The Legal 500 as “one of the cleverest juniors at the Criminal Bar”, Rachel’s core areas of practice are crime (with a particular emphasis on fraud), extradition and international law, and public and administrative law including inquests.
 She also advises and appears in licensing and regulatory enforcement matters.

 Rachel’s criminal practice encompasses both prosecution and defence work.
-She has notable expertise in the field of financial and corporate crime, receiving regular instructions from the Serious Fraud Office (as B Panel counsel) as well as from individual and corporate clients under investigation for offences of fraud and corruption.
+She has notable expertise in the field of financial and corporate crime, receiving regular instructions from the Serious Fraud Office (who in 2017 appointed her to their A Panel of counsel) as well as from individual and corporate clients under investigation for offences of fraud and corruption.
 In such complex and cross-border investigations, she brings to bear her experience of international law, advising on questions of extradition, mutual legal assistance and double jeopardy.
 When defending, she also acts in linked civil fraud proceedings in the Commercial Court.

 Current instructions include representing the Serious Fraud Office in its prosecution of Alstom Network UK for allegations of corporate corruption; advising on behalf of a corporate client, the subject of linked regulatory and criminal investigations; and acting for the Competition and Markets Authority (formerly the Office of Fair Trading) in a complex cartel investigation.
 She has also advised corporations and charities in respect of their compliance policies and procedures under the Bribery Act 2010.